LunabaLeeris/QuizIt/README.md

  It is an application that creates a quiz for you.
 All you have to do is input a defition-answer pair.

  You can also configure the quiz you want (multiple-choice, identification, fill in the blanks etc.) (timed or not).

+ The quizes are also saved in your device for future purposes!.

+# Future additions

+ If time will permit, I will add a way to share your quiz to other quiz-it users through links.